Should I Upgrade My Computer or Buy a New One?

 The devices that you can upgrade inside a Laptop include:

 It should be kept in mind that the price of a computer accessory is different for a desktop and a laptop computer.
-So, if you think your laptop computer is slow then may be it needs an upgrade.
+So, if you think your laptop computer is slow then maybe it needs an upgrade.

-Upgrading Parts in a Desktop Computer
+Upgrading Parts on a Desktop Computer

 The motherboard can be replaced with a new one.
-Though, it is a major change but many users go for a total desktop revamp once or twice in a decade.
+Though it is a major change but many users go for a total desktop revamp once or twice in a decade.
 A new motherboard can last a couple of years because of its tendency to support multiple generations of add-on components.
 That’s why Choosing a compatible Motherboard for custom PC is difficult.